-- 1.1 In line with the Safer Recruitment olicy, no staff member should commence in post until the completion of the DBS check.
-It is a condition of employment at The Children's Trust to have a valid DBS check and the organisation does not accept DBS checks from other organisations (unless they are registered on the DBS Online Update Service and are the correct level and barred lists for the role). - 1.2 These checks confirm whether the employee has a criminal record or any relevant convictions, adult cautions, reprimands, warnings and whether they have been barred from working with vulnerable children and or adults.
-In exceptional circumstances, eg where the business need is deemed to be critical and the role is non-child facing, then by agreement of the manager and the Director of People & Culture, a staff member may be able to commence in post, prior to the issue of the DBS certificate (provided that the DBS is processing).
-A risk assessment must be carried out covering access entitlements on site, how they will be supervised, and by whom, to ensure that the children and vulnerable adults in our care are safeguarded. - 1.3.
-Where a criminal caution, conviction, reprimand or warning is revealed, the member of staff will be required to present the paper DBS certificate to the People Team, or, in the case of those registered on the DBS Online Update Service, will be required to undergo a new DBS check to establish the nature of the positive disclosure. - 1.4 It is the individual's responsibility to respond to communications relating to their DBS in a timely manner.
+- 1.1 For permanent and bank staff The Children's Trust does not accept DBS checks from other organisations (unless they are registered on the DBS Online Update Service and are the correct level and barred lists for the role). - 1.2 DBS checks confirm whether the employee has any convictions or adult cautions that have not been filtered and whether they have been barred from working with vulnerable children and or adults.
+In exceptional circumstances, e.g. where the business need is deemed to be critical and the role is non-child facing, then by agreement of the manager and the Director of Resources, a staff member may be able to commence in post, preferably remotely, prior to the issue of the DBS certificate.
+In this instance all other compliance checks must be complete and the DBS check must be processing.
+A Risk Assessment must be carried out covering access entitlements on site, how the person will be supervised, and by whom, to ensure that the children and vulnerable adults in our care are safeguarded.
+The Risk Assessment must be reviewed regularly to ensure that the mitigations put in place to safeguard the children and young people, are being adhered to. - 1.3.
+All staff are required to bring in their paper DBS certificate and the DBS process is not complete until the paper certificate has been seen.

+1.4 It is the responsibility of the individual to maintain a valid DBS (on the update service where applicable).
 Failure to do so could result in the individual being suspended (without pay) and initiate the disciplinary process.